OpenDDS/OpenDDS/INSTALL.md

   argument of `--prefix=<prefix>` the `make install` target is available.

-  After running `make` (and before `make install`) you have one completely ready and useable OpenDDS.
+  After running `make` (and before `make install`) you have one completely ready and usable OpenDDS.
 Its `DDS_ROOT` is the top of the source tree -- the same directory from which you ran configure and make.
 That `DDS_ROOT` should work for building application code, and some users may prefer using it this way.

-  After `make install` there is a second completely ready and useable OpenDDS that's under the installation prefix directory.
+  After `make install` there is a second completely ready and usable OpenDDS that's under the installation prefix directory.
 It comes with a one-line shell script in `<prefix>/share/dds/dds-devel.sh` that sets a `DDS_ROOT` which is used for building an application using this installed OpenDDS.
 The